Anti-thrombotic Treatment in Children - Guideline for the Use of |

 Approved By: Trust Clinical Guidelines Group |

-Copyright© Leeds Teaching Hospitals NHS Trust 2019 |
+Copyright© Leeds Teaching Hospitals NHS Trust 2023 |

 This Clinical Guideline is intended for use by healthcare professionals within Leeds unless otherwise stated. |

-Guideline for the Use of Anti-Thrombotic Treatment in Children
+Guideline for the use of anti-thrombotic treatment in children

 Including advice on venous thromboembolic disease (VTE) risk assessment, use of un-fractionated heparin, low molecular weight heparin, warfarin, thrombolysis and treatment of heparin induced thrombocytopenia

-Prevention of thrombosis
+- Prevention of thrombosis

-Adolescent Risk assessment for Venous Thromboembolism
+- Adolescent Risk assessment for Venous Thromboembolism (VTE) Form

 Refer to specific Paediatric Cardiology Guidelines for patients with cardiac indications for anticoagulation